ValuEdge-Advisory-Services/Consent-Rights-and-Privacy-to-Participate-in-Training-Needs-Assessment-TNA-for-State-Policy-Actors-/README.md

 **How can I contact you about this survey and/or my personal data?**

-§  Contact  ValuEdge Advisory Services Ltd; Email: hypercyc@hotmail.com  with “GIZ-DTC TNA Survey” in the email  subject line
+§  Contact  ValuEdge Advisory Services Ltd; Email: hypercyc@hotmail.com  with “GIZ/ DTC TNA Survey” in the email  subject line